 He was a preseason second-team All-SEC selection and had also been named to the Doak Walker, Maxwell and Walter Camp Player of the Year award watch lists.

 Ankle injuries are nothing new for Davis, the Missouri City, Texas, native who was limited to 33 carries for 278 yards after breaking an ankle his senior season in high school.
 Davis re-injured the same ankle during his first spring practice at Arkansas as a freshman, but surgery and rehabilitation appeared to have corrected the problem as he ran through SEC defenses during the second half of last season.

 The Razorbacks likely will turn to some kind of combination of juniors Dennis Johnson and Ronnie Wingo to fill Davis' void at running back.
-Johnson averaged 9.2 yards per carry on just nine rushes last season before sustaining a season-ending injury in the second game.
+Johnson averaged 9.2 yards per carry on just nine rushes last season before suffering a season-ending injury in the second game.
 He has averaged 6 yards per carry on 102 rushing attempts in his career and is also on the top kickoff returners in the SEC.